selwynpolit/d9book/book/services.md

     - { name: plugin_manager_cache_clear }
 ```

-Looking in Drupal.php, you will also find a [shorthand method](#static-shorthand-methods):
+Looking in Drupal.php, you will also find a [shorthand method](#static-shorthand-methods) which is used to retrieve the service without using Dependency injection.
+It looks like this:

 ```php
 /**